37chandler/aam-build-data/README.md

 assignment has to be completed within one week, so we can continue working with the data you create next week.

-Then I'd like you to create a synthetic data set.
+I'd like you to create a synthetic data set.
 This data set should allow someone to use regression to estimate the relationship between the variables.
 Some things that you can include: